thanhtoan1742/OWCA_POS/requirements/F_NF_requirement.md

     |                                                        |
     |________________________________________________________|

-- General users can:
+- Users can:
     - View the menu.
     - Search for food using inputbox or filter.

 - Custormers can:
+    - Order food: add food to cart.
     - Ask for printing invoice / Receive invoice.
-    - Add food to cart.
     - Pay the bill via banking services.
     - Rate and send feedback.